atsushieno/aap-core/README.md

 AAP will have some "backends" e.g. AAP-LV2 and AAP-VST3.
 LV2 host bridge is implemented using lilv, and VST3 host bridge is implemented using vst3sdk.
 However, in principle, every AAP has to be implemented along the way how standalone AAP is implemented.

-Currently AAPHostSample contains two hosting samples, but not making AAP hosting API (described later) generic yet.
+Currently AAPHostSample contains two kinds of hosting samples:

-- AAP-LV2 hosting via AudioPluginService:
-  plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder.
+- AAP remote hosting via AudioPluginService (not working): plugins are queried via `AudioPluginHost.queryAudioPluginServices()` which subsequently issues `PackageManager.queryIntentServices()`, connected using binder.
+And it lists only non-local ones.
-- AAP-LV2 local direct hosting:
-  plugins are collected from local assets, directly opened by local AAP-LV2 hosting API which subsequently uses lilv to process audio.
+  The actual plugins are all LV2 so far.
+- AAP hosting via AudioPluginService: plugins are queried via `AudioPluginHost.queryLocalAudioPluginServices()` which filters out non-local plugins.

 ### AAP hosting API